 One thing I learnt was to always put something on the edge of the table to stop it digging into your wrist.
 Most table edges are sharp and when they constantly dig into your wrist for hours it can start to eat away at your ability to aim.
 Thick tape or a soft material generally works.
 Sometimes sanding the edges down with some sandpaper is good too.

-Bad Tracking Because You Are Not Used To Settings
+You Have Bad Tracking Because You Are Not Used To Your Settings

 One of the biggest sins of gaming is changing your settings.
 This is because your aim is better when you are more comfortable with your settings.
 To achieve that requires a lot of playtime and changing your settings often makes you have to restart the process.
 Changing settings can include in game settings and also peripherals.
 Settings that directly affect your aim are: